-is a country straddling two worlds—there's Wi-Fi but just 5% of the population has a mobile phone.
-There are pristine 12th-century pagodas and beautiful beaux-arts buildings, though how long they'll be preserved remains to be seen, which makes now the time to go.
-A note about this guide: It is impossible to go to Myanmar and not indirectly give money to the government; the airlines and many of the better hotels are connected to the government.
+is a country straddling two worlds—Wi-Fi has arrived, but just 10% of the population has a mobile phone.
+There are pristine 12th-century pagodas and beautiful beaux arts buildings, though how long they'll be preserved remains to be seen, which makes now the time to go.
+A note about this guide: it is impossible to go to Myanmar and not indirectly give money to the government; the airlines and many of the better hotels are connected to the government.
 We encourage travelers to do their best to support independent businesses.